 - Focus on real, whole food and not packaged and pre-made food

-- To start out, worry more about eating real, whole food.
-Avoid the middle aisles and buy more fresh items on the perimeter of the store.
+- Buy more fresh items on the perimeter of the store.

 - It doesn’t have to be “organic”